Sulfur isotope ratios in the Large Magellanic Cloud: Summary and conclusions

 \section{Summary and conclusions}

 In this study, we carried out pointed observations toward N113 in the Large Magellanic Cloud (LMC) using the APEX telescope.
-Our observations have led to the unambiguous detection of the C$^{33}$S (4--3) and (5--4) lines, providing conclusive evidence for the existence of C$^{33}$S in the LMC.
+Our observations have led to the unambiguous detection of the C$^{33}$S (4-3) and (5--4) lines, providing conclusive evidence of the existence of C$^{33}$S on a scale of $\sim$5~pc in the LMC.
 Measurements of optically thin tracers allow us to determine the $^{34}$S/$^{33}$S isotope ratio, yielding a value of 2.0$\pm$0.3.
-This determination represents the first reliable $^{34}$S/$^{33}$S isotope ratio measurement in a low-metallicity galaxy.
-Notably, the measured $^{32}$S/$^{33}$S and $^{34}$S/$^{33}$S isotope ratios in the LMC are about a factor of 2 lower than the corresponding values observed in the Milky Way.
+This determination represents the most reliable $^{34}$S/$^{33}$S isotope ratio measurement on a cloud scale in a low-metallicity galaxy.
+Notably, the measured $^{32}$S/$^{33}$S and $^{34}$S/$^{33}$S isotope ratios in the LMC are about a factor of two lower than the corresponding values observed in the Milky Way.
 We postulate that this discrepancy can be attributed to a combination of the age effect, low metallicity, and star formation history.